 Consequences of Wheel and Tyre Troubles

 Not only can a damaged wheel cause your tyres to wear unevenly, it may make the car more difficult to handle and it may also reduce fuel economy.
-In the best case scenario, this means replacing your tyres sooner than you’d expected.
+In the best case scenario, this means replacing your Michelin tyres Australia sooner than you’d expected.
 In the worst case scenario, you’re at risk for a potentially lethal tyre blowout.
 Reduce these risks or avoid them altogether by taking a proactive stance on rim maintenance.
 Visit our website to see the best selection of 4X4 mag wheels.

 When It’s Time to Replace Your Wheels